Prepare and make way for the world’s largest ship, the Havfarm

 The systems incorporated within the design are all available and proven, they have been brought together in one innovative design.

-Isle of Wight UK shipbuilder, Aluminium Marine Consultants, recently announced a new 24m true hybrid wind farm crew transfer vessel design.
+Isle of Wight UK shipbuilder, Aluminium Marine Consultants, recently announced a new 24m true hybrid vessel for wind farm crew transfer.

 Six months ago AMC sought to take a step back and look closely at the feasibility of producing a truly innovative and radical vessel that would combine the durability of the existing aluminium crew transfer catamaran and the advances in hybrid power, not just related to marine, but to look beyond into automotive technology.